dojo-sim/ContactImplicitMPC.jl/README.md

 - [ ] Decide on the use of SVector vs SizedVector
 - [ ] design quadruped gait so that the four feet are in contact with the ground for a few times step between each step, instead of having a 'trotting' gait
 - [ ] Enforce no slip conditions on nominal gaits
+- [ ] Improve visualizations: visualize the torques at the revolute joints and the forces at the prismatic joints
+- [ ] Add friction cone visualization and contact force vectors

 - /!\ Changed biped friction coefficient to be 0.7
 - /!\ Some tests on the fast dynamics are not passing

 #Timings:
--  quadruped 4x slower
+-  quadruped 1.5x slower
--  hopper2D 2x slower
+-  hopper2D 0.2x slower
 -